Georgia Guidestones: Conspiracy theories

 The guidestones became a subject of interest for conspiracy theorists.
 Wired stated that unspecified opponents have labeled them the "Ten Commandments of the Antichrist".
 Some conservative Christians have called the monument Satanic.

 Right-wing activist Mark Dice demanded that the guidestones should "be smashed into a million pieces, and then the rubble should be used for a construction project", claiming that the guidestones are of "a deep Satanic origin", and that R. C. Christian belongs to "a Luciferian secret society" related to the New World Order.
 At the unveiling of the monument, a local minister proclaimed that he believed that the monument was "for sun worshipers, for cult worship and for devil worship".

 Conspiracy theorist Jay Weidner has said that the pseudonym of the man who commissioned the stones – "R. C. Christian" – resembles Rose Cross Christian, or Christian Rosenkreuz, the founder of the Rosicrucian Order.
 Others who agree with Weidner point to the Rosicrucian's first manifesto written in 1614, which states “The word R.C. should be their seal, mark and character”.
-They also see similarities between the writing on the capstone, and the title of (Rosicrucian) Thomas Paine's The Age of Reason.
+They also see similarities between the writing on the capstone, and the title of Thomas Paine's The Age of Reason.